lapinek/platform-scripting/README.Examples.md

     Legend:

     1. Create a script element and add to DOM for loading an external library.
-    2. When the library is loaded, make a request to an external source to obtain the client's IP information.
+    2. When the library is loaded, make a request to an external resource to obtain the client's IP information.
-    3. Save the information, received as a JSON object, as a string in an input in the automatically rendered form.
+    3. Save the information, received as a JSON object, as a string in the automatically provided input.
     4. When the HTTP call is complete, submit the form.
-    5. If the HTTP request takes more time than the specified timeout, auto submit the form.
+    5. Allow the form to auto submit if the HTTP request takes more time to complete than the specified timeout.

     Specific for Scripted Authentication Module points of consideration: